Factors for start-up success

 Most startups needs a Marketer, Tech guy and the

-The idea might get the most attention most times.
+The idea might get the most attention most time.

 The right idea at the right time executed by the right team using a solid business model will always attract funding